 According to Clark, the police's initial intervention offered little assistance.
 "They came over and took a statement, and they were very nice and polite and completely useless."

-She says the officers told her they didn't have the resources to deal with kind of offence.
+She says the officers told her they didn't have the resources to deal with kind of offense.
 "They were like, 'Maybe just block this person and hope they don't contact you again,'" she says.
 "Great, sure."

 Naidoo told VICE his team needed more details from Clark in order to move forward, but had been unable to reach her.
 He then inquired as to how we had managed to reach her and asked if we could provide them with the name of Clark's employer or another phone number.